iamvivien/iamvivien.github.io/README.md

 ## **VIDEO**
-A YouTube link has being provided on how to use "CycleMyLyfe" which they can access via [here].
+A YouTube link has being provided on how to use "CycleMyLyfe" which they can access via [here](https://youtu.be/nftdN8sL8v8).

 ## **FEEDBACK**